Summary: Oliver studied a PGDip in Applied and Professional Ethics, completed in 2012.

 Why did you choose this course?

 In my job, I frequently find that I'm called upon to make judgement calls having had to weigh a set of competing claims or arguments.
 This course, I think, will train me in helping me to think more clearly about these types of issues, and will - I hope - enable me to come to more decisive conclusions in this regard and defend them well.
 I'm also inherently interested in the subject matter.
 I enjoy the fact that in Philosophy there are no "easy" answers, and that it deals with fundamental questions which affect everyone.

 What was the best thing about the programme?

 The fact that it balanced intellectual rigour with a teaching-style that was accessible, and the chance to interact with fellow students from a wide variety of backgrounds, who were based in several countries.
 As someone with no prior experience in philosophy, it was good to enrol on a course that was both wide in scope while also remaining cohesive in its aims; it drew on both ancient philosophy and contemporary theories of management, for instance, and I liked the fact that neither was emphasised more than the other.

-Im about to move into a new role elsewhere within the University, where Ill have line-management responsibilities for the first time.
-The programme has given me a much broader perspective than I might have had otherwise on what it means in practice to manage (or lead) in an ethical and responsible manner, and I hope to be able to draw on these insights as part of the process of settling into the new job.
-More generally, the process of contributing to discussion online and the need to keep initial answers brief! had a direct net benefit in relation to the role Ill shortly be leaving; it helped me to summarise complex discussions (for example in formal Minutes) much more succinctly and concisely, and this was a positive development picked up on by my colleagues and line-manager.
+The programme has given me a much broader perspective than I might have had otherwise on what it means in practice to manage (or lead) in an ethical and responsible manner, and I was able to draw on these insights as a School Manager at the University of Leeds.
+More generally, the process of contributing to discussion online and the need to keep initial answers brief! has helped me to summarise complex discussions (for example in formal Minutes) much more succinctly and concisely, and this was a positive development picked up on by colleagues and managers.